After Baby Arrives

 Within hours of birth, you and your baby may go home if you are both well and your baby has fed.
-This enables you to be cared for in the comfort of your own home with supportive midwifery care provided by regular visits from the Midwifery Antenatal and Postnatal Service (MAPS)(See page 26).
-If you choose or need to stay in hospital, your care will be provided in the hospital’s maternity ward.
+This enables you to be cared for in the comfort of your own home with supportive midwifery care provided by regular visits from the Home Midwifery Service (HMS).
+If you choose or need to stay in hospital, your care will be provided in the hospital's maternity ward.
 For most women, pregnancy and birth is a healthy experience, which does not necessitate a long stay in hospital.
 Women receiving care in the Midwifery Group Practice are expected to be discharged from the Birthing Suite 4-6 hours after birth.
 Admission to the ward will be facilitated only when medically indicated.

-The Maternity Ward at Maitland Hospital is made up of a combination of single and double rooms.
+The Maternity Ward has some shared two-bed rooms.
+There are a number of single rooms available.
 Women with more complicated postnatal stays are allocated to the single rooms as first priority.
 We also attempt to meet the needs of women who have private health insurance by offering a single room whenever possible.
-It is our goal to accommodate partners and support people to stay with you during your admission, and this may be an option if a single room is available.

 Feeding your baby

-Midwifery Antenatal and Postnatal Service (MAPS) midwives will provide assistance during the first few days.
+- Home Midwifery Service midwives will provide assistance during the first few day.

-Look for Who Can I Call?
-Contact sheet for useful phone numbers.
+Look for Who Can I Call? in your postnatal pack for useful phone numbers.

 Routine screening for your baby

-Newborn Bloodspot Screening will be done after 24 hours by your midwife.
+Newborn Bloodspot Screening will be done around day 3-4 by your midwife or nurse.

 Transport for going home